What is a segmentation and how it differs from a list?

 The information is gathered from two sources.
 For demographics, it can be retrieved from the initial contact lists you uploaded or from various sign-up forms.

-If you have added the ContactPigeon tag, then data for your subscribers such as shopping or website behavior, are automatically gathered and processed.
+If you have added the ContactPigeon tag, then web behavior data such as page viewed, product added to cart, last campaign interactions are automatically gathered and processed.

 What segmentation used for?

 Segments can help you with a variety of marketing activities.
 When you set the criteria for creating a segmentation, this list will be automatically updated.
 You can then use these contacts for sending specific triggered emails according to different scenarios.

 Some of the typical segmentation for e-commerce are:

 Loyal Customers: Customers who have completed a certain amount of purchases during a period e.g. 10+order within the last 180 days